Distribution board: Breaker arrangement

 Breakers are usually arranged in two columns.
 In a U.S.-style board, breaker positions are numbered left-to-right, along each row from top to bottom.
 This numbering system is universal with numerous competitive manufacturers of breaker panels.

-Each row is fed from a different phase (A, B, and C below), to allow 2- or 3-pole common-trip breakers to have one pole on each phase.
+Each row is fed from a different line (A, B, and C below), to allow 2- or 3-pole common-trip breakers to have one pole on each phase.
 In North America, it is common to wire large permanently installed equipment line-to-line.
 This takes two slots in the panel (two-pole) and gives a voltage of 240 V for split-phase electric power, or 208 V for three-phase power.

 Interior

 The photograph to the right shows the interior of a residential service panelboard manufactured by General Electric.
 The three service conductors—two 'hot' lines and one neutral—can be seen coming in at the top.
 The neutral wire is connected to the neutral busbar to the left with all the white wires, and the two hot wires are attached to the main breaker.
 Below the main breaker are the two bus bars carrying the current between the main breaker and the two columns of branch circuit breakers, with each respective circuit's red and black hot wires leading off.
 Three wires (hot black, neutral white, and bare ground) can be seen exiting the left side of the enclosure running directly to a NEMA 5-15 electrical receptacle with a power cord plugged into it.
 The incoming bare, stranded ground wire can be seen near the bottom of the neutral bus bar.

 The photograph on the left shows a dual panel configuration: a main panel on the right (with front cover in place) and a subpanel on the left (with cover removed).
 The subpanel is fed by two large hot wires and a neutral wire running through the angled conduit near the top of the panels.
-This configuration appears to display two violations of the current U.S. National Electric Code: the main panel does not have a grounding conductor (here it is fed through the subpanel instead) and the subpanel neutral bar is bonded to the ground bar (these should be separate bars after the first service disconnect, which in this case is the main panel).
+This configuration appears to display two violations of the current U.S. National Electrical Code: the main panel does not have a grounding conductor (here it is fed through the subpanel instead) and the subpanel neutral bar is bonded to the ground bar (these should be separate bars after the first service disconnect, which in this case is the main panel).